 Contact us, explore our inspiring itineraries and recommended lodges and experiences, and take the first step towards an unforgettable African safari adventure.
 Malawi is not just a destination; it’s a journey into the heart of Africa’s soul.

-The best time to visit Malawi for wildlife viewing is during the dry season, which runs from May to October.
-During this period, vegetation is thinner and animals are more likely to be spotted around water sources, making wildlife viewing easier.
+The best time to visit Malawi for a safari is during the dry season from May to October, when vegetation is sparse and wildlife gathers around water sources, making sightings easier.
+The green season from November to April brings lush landscapes, fewer visitors and excellent birdwatching.

-Boat safaris: These are especially good in Liwonde National Park and along the Shire River, where you can see crocodiles, hippos, and a variety of water birds.
+Boat safaris – especially in Liwonde National Park along the Shire River, ideal for viewing hippos, crocodiles and water birds